Tyno945/react-demo-tutorial/README.md

 ## Props

 Props are an effective way to pass existing data to a React component, however the component cannot change the props - they're read-only.

+> commit-id 5809b02

+`git reset --hard 5809b02`

+## State

+You can think of state as any data that should be saved and modified without necessarily being added to a database - for example, adding and removing items from a shopping cart before confirming your purchase.